zubairchutea/thrivecart/README.md

 The [Thrivecart Standard Plan costs $495](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) as a one-time payment and gives you lifetime access.
 With this plan, you can sell unlimited products and carts.
 It includes an easy-to-use checkout page builder, bump offers, upsells, A/B split testing, conversion tracking, and email integrations with popular services.

-The Pro Plan costs $690 one time for lifetime access and includes everything in the Standard Plan.
-Plus, it adds affiliate program management tools, subscription saver features, advanced automation rules, a customer hub portal, and access to the Learn+ course platform.
+The ThriveCart Pro Plan costs $690 one time for lifetime access, including all Standard Plan features plus affiliate program management, subscription saver tools, advanced automation rules, a customer hub portal, and the Learn+ course platform.

-To put the savings in perspective, SamCart charges $199 per month, which adds up to $2,388 per year.
-ClickFunnels costs $147 per month, totaling $1,764 annually.
-ThriveCart’s lifetime plans at $495 or $690 mean you pay once and never worry about monthly fees again.
+Compared to competitors, this offers huge savings: SamCart charges $199 per month ($2,388/year) and ClickFunnels costs $147 per month ($1,764/year), while ThriveCart lets you pay once and skip all recurring fees.

 ## About ThriveCart

 [ThriveCart](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) was created by Josh Bartlett to offer an affordable alternative to costly shopping cart solutions.
 The goal was simple: help entrepreneurs keep more of their profits by cutting out monthly fees.

-Today, over 30,000 businesses use ThriveCart to process payments smoothly and securely.

-ThriveCart connects easily with popular payment processors like Stripe and PayPal.
-It also integrates with email marketing platforms such as ConvertKit, ActiveCampaign, and MailerLite.
+Today, over 30,000 businesses use ThriveCart to process payments securely and efficiently.
+It integrates seamlessly with popular payment processors like Stripe and PayPal and connects with email marketing platforms such as ConvertKit, ActiveCampaign, and MailerLite.

-The platform focuses on boosting sales with smart tools.
-Features like upsells and checkout optimization help sellers increase their average order value without extra effort.
+ThriveCart also helps sellers boost revenue with smart features like upsells, order bumps, and checkout optimization, increasing average order value with minimal effort.

 ## What Is The ThriveCart Refund Policy In 2025?

-ThriveCart offers a 30-day money-back guarantee to all customers.
-If you’re not satisfied with the platform, you can request a full refund within 30 days of your purchase, no questions asked and no hoops to jump through.

-During this trial period, you can build your funnels, process test transactions, try out every feature, and see if ThriveCart fits your workflow.
+ThriveCart offers a 30-day money-back guarantee, letting you test all features, build funnels, and process test transactions risk-free.

-If you decide to request a refund, simply contact ThriveCart’s support team through their help desk.
-Refunds usually process within 5 to 7 business days and go back to your original payment method.
+If you’re not satisfied, you can request a full refund within 30 days of purchase.
+Refunds are usually processed within 5 to 7 business days back to your original payment method.

-How to Request a Refund from ThriveCart?
+### How to Request a Refund from ThriveCart?

-To request a refund, submit your request within the allowed timeframe, typically 7 days from the purchase date.
-Contact ThriveCart directly via email at [support@thrivecart.com](mailto:support@thrivecart.com) or through their official contact form.
-Make sure your request includes your purchase email, order or transaction ID, the reason for the refund, and any supporting evidence such as screenshots or examples of how you used the platform.
-ThriveCart may review your usage of the software as part of the approval process, so provide clear and complete information to help your request succeed.
+1. Submit your request within 30 days of purchase.
+2. Contact ThriveCart via email at support@thrivecart.com or through their official contact form.
+3. Include key details:

+  * Purchase email
+  * Order or transaction ID
+  * Reason for the refund
+  * Any supporting evidence, like screenshots or examples of platform usage

+ThriveCart may review your usage to approve the refund, so providing clear and complete information helps your request succeed quickly.

-## FAQs on ThriveCart Discount Code
+## FAQs on ThriveCart Coupons

 ### Does ThriveCart offer monthly payments?

-No, ThriveCart does not offer monthly or yearly subscription plans.
-Instead, it provides a one-time lifetime license, giving you full access to all features with a single payment.
-This includes unlimited products, sales funnels, checkout pages, automation tools, and future updates, without worrying about recurring fees.
-Paying once means you can focus on growing your business instead of managing ongoing software costs.
+No, ThriveCart does not offer monthly or yearly subscriptions; it provides a one-time lifetime license, giving full access to unlimited products, sales funnels, checkout pages, automation tools, and future updates with a single payment, so you can grow your business without recurring fees.

 ### Can I upgrade from ThriveCart Standard to Pro later?

-Yes, you can easily upgrade from the Standard to the Pro plan anytime by paying just the difference between the two plans, unlocking advanced features and tools immediately.
+Yes, you can upgrade from the Standard to the Pro plan at any time by paying only the difference, instantly unlocking advanced features and tools.

 ### Do ThriveCart coupon codes expire?

-Yes, most [ThriveCart coupon codes and discounts](https://thrivecouponcart.com/) come with expiration dates.
-Be sure to check the terms before using any code to avoid surprises.
+Yes, [most ThriveCart coupon codes](https://thrivecouponcart.com/) have expiration dates, so it’s important to check the terms before using a code to ensure your discount is still valid.

 ### Is there a ThriveCart free trial offer in 2025?

-ThriveCart does not offer a free trial in 2025.
-Instead, they provide a 30-day money-back guarantee, letting you explore all features risk-free.
-This means you can access unlimited products, sales funnels, checkout pages, and automation tools without restrictions for a full month.
-If it doesn’t meet your needs, you can request a full refund, giving you the confidence to try ThriveCart without any long-term commitment.
+ThriveCart does not offer a free trial in 2025, but it includes a 30-day money-back guarantee, letting you use all features, unlimited products, sales funnels, checkout pages, and automation tools, risk-free for a full month, with the option to get a full refund if it doesn’t meet your needs.

 ### How often do ThriveCart discount sales happen?

-ThriveCart typically offers major discount sales two to three times a year.
-The biggest price drops usually appear during Black Friday, Cyber Monday, and special product launch events.
-Outside these peak periods, discounts are rare, so timing your purchase around these sales can save you hundreds on lifetime plans.
-These events often include both Standard and Pro plans, giving sellers a chance to secure full-featured checkout and automation tools at one of the year’s lowest prices.
+ThriveCart runs its biggest sales two to three times a year, with the steepest drops during Black Friday, Cyber Monday, and select launch events, giving buyers a chance to save hundreds on lifetime access to both the Standard and Pro plans when these limited deals go live.

 ### What payment methods does ThriveCart accept?

-ThriveCart makes it simple to pay for your subscription or lifetime plan with trusted options.
-You can use major credit cards such as Visa, MasterCard, American Express, and Discover, or opt for PayPal to complete your purchase securely.
-All payments are processed safely, giving you peace of mind while accessing unlimited products, sales funnels, and automation features without recurring fees.
+ThriveCart accepts Visa, MasterCard, American Express, Discover, and PayPal, so you can complete your plan purchase with simple and safe payment options while gaining access to unlimited products, sales funnels, and helpful automation tools without ongoing fees.